Healthdirect Free Australian health advice you can count on.

 Making sure you have time to relax each day will also help prevent a build-up of tension in your body and your mind.

-Daily exercise can have many benefits for your overall health and wellbeing, including reducing stress.
-Something as simple as going for a walk or taking part in a team sport can also improve your mental health and help prevent you from feeling stressed.
+Daily exercise has many benefits for your overall health and wellbeing, including reducing stress.
+Activities as simple as going for a walk or taking part in a team sport can also improve your mental health and help prevent you from feeling overly stressed.

-Spend time learning what triggers your stress and try to understand why this is.
-Structured problem solving is another form of psychological therapy that can help prevent your stress from escalating as you identify ways to solve the problems that trigger it.
+Take time to learn what triggers your stress and try to understand why.
+Structured problem solving is another form of psychological therapy that can help, by identifying solutions to prevent your stress levels from escalating.

 Daily actions to improve your mental health